A life for space: Sigmund Jähn, Germany's first cosmonaut, dies aged 82 | DW | 22.09.2019

 Sigmund Jähn, the first German to enter space died on Saturday aged 82, the German Aerospace Center (DLR) announced on Sunday evening.

-"German space travel as lost a globally recognized cosmonaut, scientist and engineer," DLR head Pascale Ehrenfreund said in a statement.
+"German space travel has lost a globally recognized cosmonaut, scientist and engineer," DLR head Pascale Ehrenfreund said in a statement.

 "The first German in space always saw himself as a bridge-builder between East and West and for a peaceful use of space," Ehrenfreund added.